davidde/resume/README.md

 The `load-templates.js` file also imports the relevant data from the `data.js` file using the `data-resume` attributes that are present in the template files.

 The `data.js` file contains both the English and Dutch data for the resume; if no Dutch value is present, it will default to the English value.
 The `data.js` values will overwrite the data that is present in the HTML templates.
 If no value is provided in `data.js`, nothing will be overwritten, and whatever is already present in the HTML templates will simply be kept.

+## SVG inlining
+The `load-templates.js` script also inlines the `svg`'s from the `assets/images` folder directly into the HTML, so they can be styled with CSS.
+The required TailwindCSS classes for styling are directly added into the svg images themselves.